tylerneylon/math/thought1/thought1.md

 it's *not* useful to simply "think of" your spouse as faithful.
 Your action of thinking this has essentially no influence over the child-centered outcome you want to achieve.
+Your thinking action fails to ensure your spouse's fidelity in either the traditional or effective perspectives on truth.

 Whatever the case, you need to look at the goals in order to evaluate the effectiveness of the decisions made to reach those goals.
 The